Solid Queue in Rails 8: Setup Notes and Trade-offs

 How Polling Works

-SELECT * FROM solid_queue_jobs
+SELECT * FROM solid_queue_ready_executions

 WHERE queue_name = 'default'

-ORDER BY priority DESC, scheduled_at ASC
+ORDER BY priority ASC, job_id ASC

 LIMIT 1